conradakunga/Blog/_posts/2024-03-17-how-long-is-a-string.md

 And such is the nature of this business.

-Which is not to say that we should stop looking to how to improve.
-But we should be cognisant of how we got here.
+This is not to say that we should stop looking at how to improve.
+But we should be cognizant of how we got here.

 Happy hacking!